Shrimp and Cauliflower Grits

 - Place frozen cauliflower in a steamer basket and top with 1 large garlic clove, chopped.
 Cover and steam until tender.

-- When tender, place steamed cauliflower and garlic in the bowl of a food processor with corn meal and add butter.
+- When tender, place steamed cauliflower and garlic in the bowl of a food processor with corn meal and 1 tbsp butter.
 Do not get rid of steaming water.

 - Pulse until almost the desired texture.
 Add salt and a bit of steaming water, if desired, and process again until the desired consistency.